NOAA Center for Satellite Applications and Research banner

 Sea Surface Roughness Team

 The goal of the Sea Surface Roughness Science Team is to research, develop, demonstrate, and operationally implement oceanographic products derived from satellite synthetic aperture radar (SAR) data.
 These products include: SAR-derived winds and wind climatology; hurricane and storm morphology, swell wave parameters; oil spill maps; vessel and marine debris detection; oil platform, coastline, and bathymetry change detection; ice masking and classification; atmospheric boundary layer phenomena; and internal waves.
-More information at: Alaska SAR Demonstration Page.
+More information at: STAR SOCD Water Surface Conditions / Synthetic Aperture Radar (SAR) Products.

 Sea Surface Salinity Team